bpg/terraform-provider-proxmox/docs/resources/virtual_environment_vm.md

-**Note:** Because the migration step after the clone tries to preserve the used datastores by their name, it may fail if a datastore used in the source VM is not available on the target node (e.g. `local-lvm` is used on the source node in the VM but no `local-lvm` datastore is availabel on the target node).
+**Note:** Because the migration step after the clone tries to preserve the used datastores by their name, it may fail if a datastore used in the source VM is not available on the target node (e.g. `local-lvm` is used on the source node in the VM but no `local-lvm` datastore is available on the target node).
 In this case, it is recommended to set the `datastore_id` argument in the `clone` block to force the migration step to migrate all disks to a specific datastore on the target node.
 If you need certain disks to be on specific datastores, set